 Auto-toner shipment services can be added to most service or leasing plans that break the cost into affordable monthly payments.

 Businesses needing a high print volume and decent prints, at an affordable price, will likely find newly manufactured compatible toners (when made available) will get the job done.
-When going this route, we recommend purchasing Xerox’s Everyday Toner.

 Individuals utilizing a copier/printer for home needs or very low budgets can likely buy remanufactured toners.
 However, thoroughly read reviews before purchase.
 Purchasing from shady manufacturers could lead to wasted money, with no way to recoup the investment.

 Businesses or individuals who are trying to get the cheapest toners possible, and don’t care about quality or failure rate, could buy a drill and fill toner.
 However, we recommend avoiding this type of toner entirely.

 Changing and Recycling Used Toner Cartridges

 You’ve picked your toner of choice.
 Now what?

 Once you receive your toner, follow your vendor’s instructions on how to properly remove and install toner cartridges.
 Call your vendor or manufacturer if extra assistance is needed.